 This method is called a "ritual" because it is designed to be done slowly and deliberately.
 It allows the drinker to enjoy the entire experience—including the visual transformation—rather than just the drink itself.

-- Sit down and slowly enjoy your absinthe.
+Sit down and leisurely enjoy your absinthe.